-- Understanding that each of us has a role to play in supporting the Calls to Action of the Truth and Reconciliation Commission. - Working to break down barriers intended to keep people separated or marginalized. - Seeking Ministry support for opposing systemic racism and other forms of discrimination. - Employing the lens of Aboriginal Ways of Knowing and Being in all classrooms, schools and school districts.
+- Acknowledging that despite 150 years of forced assimilation policies, First Nations, Inuit and Métis continue to assert, defend and develop their identities and cultures. - Understanding resilience as building capacity for children and youth to overcome risks from the legacy of colonization. - Reconciliation Commission. - Working to break down barriers intended to keep people separated or marginalized. - Seeking Ministry support for opposing systemic racism and other forms of discrimination. - Employing the lens of Aboriginal Ways of Knowing and Being in all classrooms, schools and school districts.